postmanlabs/labs-docs/src/pages/docs/sending-requests/intro-to-collections.md

 * With a free account you can recover collections up to one day old.
 * With Postman Basic you can recover collections up to 30 days.
-* With Postman Business and Enterprise you can recover collections up to 90 days.
+* With Postman Professional and Enterprise you can recover collections up to 90 days.

 > You cannot recover a deleted collection that is larger than 30 MB.